DiXcipuli/Agutare/README.md

 This project tries to 'replace' the right hand of the guitarist, to allow him to play a second instrument simultaneously.
 The final purpose is to have a system which loads a tab, and acts as the right hand of the guitarist, triggering the servos and plucking the strings at the right time over the song.

 The user can navigate the menu through a LCD screen, where he can choose among the different features presented below.
-Here is a [Youtube link](https://www.youtube.com/watch?v=UqwoRIKUd7I) showing the final result.
+Here is a [Youtube link](https://www.youtube.com/watch?v=UqwoRIKUd7I) showing the result of the first version.

 ![presentation](/imgs/Aguitare_presentation.jpg)